gitlabhq/gitlabhq/doc/user/project/merge_requests/index.md

 - View the deployment process across projects with [Multi-Project Pipeline Graphs](../../../ci/multi_project_pipeline_graphs.md) (available only in GitLab Enterprise Edition Premium)
 - Request [approvals](#merge-request-approvals) from your managers (available in GitLab Enterprise Edition Starter)
 - [Squash and merge](#squash-and-merge) for a cleaner commit history (available in GitLab Enterprise Edition Starter)
-- Enable [semi-linear history merge requests](#semi-linear-history-merge-requests) as another security layer to guarantee the pipeline is passing in the target branch (available in GitLab Enterprise Edition Starter)
 - Analyze the impact of your changes with [Code Quality reports](#code-quality-reports) (available in GitLab Enterprise Edition Starter)

 ## Use cases